 Tips and important notes

 It’s very important to find a reputable pet transport company and be sure to ask as many questions as you can think of, raising all of your concerns about how your pet will be traveling.
-The amazing service from Animal Travel Services, a top notch animal transport company located in Cape Town, South Africa, made the big move to another country seem like a breeze.
+The amazing service from Animal Travel Services, a top-notch animal transport company located in Cape Town, South Africa, made the big move to another country seem like a breeze.
 The staff was extremely helpful and professional, providing support all the way.
 Most animal transport companies have a pickup service, collecting your cats at home and transporting them to the airport, making the experience as stress-free for you as possible.
 When you’re moving and you already have a million things to prepare for, this service is pleasantly welcomed.
 I remember the sweetest sound I heard after a day and a half of traveling our separate ways, was the excited meows from their carrier as they waited for me at customs.
-They must have thought “Human, this is the second time you put us through this, don’t do it again”!
+They must have thought “Lady, this is the second time you put us through this, don’t do it again”!

 Do you have a story to share about traveling with cats?
 Whether it was a move just across the street to a new house, an interesting trip to the vet or a big move around the world, we would love to hear your stories below.